Stuff you wanted to know, and weren’t afraid to ask

 It isn’t necessary, and it would open an easily exploited social engineering pathway.
 When you receive an invitation to correspond or a message, you need to know who has control over the sender’s stated identity.
 If it’s your organization, it’s trustworthy.
-If it’s a vendor you buy from, it may not be.
-If it’s a semi-public service that verifies real-life identities, do you trust its verification?
+If it’s a vendor you buy from infrequently, it may not be.
+If it’s a semi-public service that verifies real-life identities, do you have confidence in its verification?

 Furthermore, your home provider in a federated network can accidentally or intentionally cut off your service, and record all of the sites you correspond with, and read or copy all the content you receive or send, and even impersonate you in messages to anyone.